adb1997/Neural-Networks/README.md

 Some neural network classifiers for the MNIST and Fashion MNIST datasets.
 Experimented with regular neural network in Tensorflow as well as a Convolutional Neural Network to explore accuracy improvement.

+### **---Character Level Text Generation---**

+Generating new Dinosaur names from a list of existing names using a character level language model.
+Gradient clipping used inside the optimization function to prevent exploding gradients.
+Sampling carries out generation of new words.